Apartment prices in Australia’s CBDs have fallen by an average of 6.3% in the 12 months to July, according to CoreLogic.

 Historically, the Melbourne CBD has added 1500 apartments every 18 months for more than a decade.

-While falling apartment prices in the CBD spells good news for first-home buyers and those who’re worried about affordability, it isn’t as fortuitous for the economy.
+While falling apartment prices in the CBD spells good news for first-home buyers and those who’re worried about affordability, it doesn’t spell concern for the property market overall.

 According to Conisbee, one of the risks facing the slumping CBD apartment market is settlement risk.